 The General Assistance Appeals Board is comprised of the Director of the Health and Human Services Agency, a member of the Siskiyou County Board of Supervisors, and the County Administrative Officer, or their designees.
 The General Assistance Appeals Board or designee shall review the request within fifteen (15) business days of receiving the request.

-GENERAL ASSISTANCE POLICIES

 The hearing will be private with the claimant and/or their authorized representative, legal counsel, authorized interpreter, witnesses, program representative, and the General Assistance

 Appeal Board.
 The General Assistance Appeal Board will hear testimony and consider evidence presented by the applicant/recipient or their authorized representative.
 The hearing will be recorded and all testimony is given under oath or affirmation.